Kombucha | 12 Pack

 Bubbly probiotic tea (AKA kombucha) is a tangy, slightly sweet fermented beverage.
 Kombucha is home to living cultures and is rich in probiotics and healthy detoxifying acids.
 And it happens to taste delicious too!

-At Health-Ade, we make the best-tasting, highest quality kombucha you can buy.
-We ensure at least 500MM living probiotics through the end of shelf-life and have a wide range of healthy acids that yield our unique flavor as well as health benefits.
+At Health-Ade, we make the best tasting, highest quality kombucha you can buy.
+We ensure that each bottle has the World Health Organization’s recommendation for a daily dose of living probiotics and have a wide range of healthy acids that gives Health-Ade our unique flavor and health benefits.
 We do our part to support your happy gut!Try Yogurt

 You may already start your morning with yogurt and don’t even know its gut health benefits.